Chrisbhall/scheduler/README.md

 # Interview Scheduler

 # Description
-Scheduler is a web app to help students book interviews through a monday - friday
+Scheduler is a web app to help students book interviews through a monday - friday 12pm to 5pm schedule

 ## Setup